-Generally, bodices were lined (most often in cotton), skirts were usually unlined.
+Generally, bodices were lined (most often in cotton or linen), skirts were usually unlined.
 As far as I could find out from pictures, bodice linings were often constructed separately and put in raw-edges facing each other.
 The lining was then stitched in place along the main seams.
 The outer-fabric bodice edges were turned over inside and stitched to the lining to keep them in place.
 (So no stitching the lining to the bodice neckline right sides together and then turning them inside-out).
 (If anyone has more info on construction techniques I’d love to know)

 A picture showing the lining of a dress and the stitches keeping it in place.
 You can see the sleeves were attached after the bodice lining.